- About Us

 The columns are color-coded so you can distinguish the positive and negative numbers.
 However, if you are not satisfied with the preset colors of your waterfall chart, you can select a suitable color by double-clicking on a column.

 Even easier is the global adjustment of colors.
-For example, all negative values should be displayed in red, all positive values in green, and totals in gray.
+For example, all totals should be displayed in green.
 Double-click on the respective legend and select the appropriate color.
 Then all associated columns will be colored at once.

 Your charts should always match the colors, fonts, and features of your corporate design.
 With the PowerPoint add-in empower® you can completely automate such tedious work.
 We show you how to comply with your corporate design in every presentation with just one click, in our article “Corporate Design Check with empower® slides”.